Akil Baddoo Player Props: Tigers vs. Angels

-Akil Baddoo -- with a slugging percentage of .267 in his past 10 games (including no home runs) -- will be in action for the Detroit Tigers versus the Los Angeles Angels, with Griffin Canning on the mound, on July 25 at 6:40 PM ET.
+Akil Baddoo -- with an on-base percentage of .206 in his past 10 games, 105 points lower than his season-long percentage -- will be in action for the Detroit Tigers versus the Los Angeles Angels, with Shohei Ohtani on the hill, on July 27 at 1:10 PM ET.

+He had a one-hit performance in his last game (1-for-4) against the Angels.

 Akil Baddoo Game Info & Props vs. the Angels